Cdk29/Cdk29/README.md

 ### My orcid : https://orcid.org/0000-0002-0980-4318

-### You can find repository about kaggle competitions below:
+### You can find repository about kaggle competitions below.